hukkai/jailbreak-zero/README.md

 |:------------:|:---:|:---------------:|:-------------:|:----:|:-----:|:---------------------:|:-----------:|:------------:|
 | Llama-3-8B-RR|  2% |     0%          |      26%      | 22%  | 32%   |          44%          |     83%     |     66.5%    |

-Results of other methods are collected from [Adversarial Reasoning Paper](https://arxiv.org/pdf/2502.01633).
-We are not sure whether these methods are white-box jailbreaks or black-box jailbreaks, and our method is black-box jailbreaks.
+The results of other methods are obtained from the [Adversarial Reasoning Paper](https://arxiv.org/pdf/2502.01633).
+Some of those methods are white or gray box jailbreaks.
+In contrast, our approach is a black-box jailbreak.

-We use the Llama-2 13B judger from [HarmBench](https://huggingface.co/cais/HarmBench-Llama-2-13b-cls).
+We evaluate jailbreak success using the [LLaMA-2-13B judge](https://huggingface.co/cais/HarmBench-Llama-2-13b-cls) provided by HarmBench.

-[`greedy`](harmbench_llama3_rr_greedy.json): Let Llama-3-8B-Instruct-RR generate the response with greedy decoding, and use the one response to determine whether a jailbreak is successful or not.
+[`greedy`](harmbench_llama3_rr_greedy.json): We prompt LLaMA-3-8B-Instruct-RR with greedy decoding to generate a single response.
+The jailbreak is considered successful if that response is judged harmful by the LLM judge.

-[`sampled`](harmbench_llama3_rr_sample.json): Let Llama-3-8B-Instruct-RR generate the response with randomness using it default generation config, and generate 5 different responses.
-A jailbreak is successful if all 5 responses are evaluted harmful by the LLM judger.
+[`sampled`](harmbench_llama3_rr_sample.json): We prompt LLaMA-3-8B-Instruct-RR using its default generation settings to produce 5 diverse responses with randomness.
+The jailbreak is considered successful only if all 5 responses are judged harmful.

 Paper and code will come soon.